zumerlab/orbit-docs/src/content/docs/introduction/installation.md

 Get ready to explore the innovative approach of radial design with Orbit!
 This guide will help you quickly get started and install everything you need.

+### Step 0: Try Orbit online

+To quickly get a taste of Orbit, you can try it directly in a [Codepen Playground Template](https://codepen.io/pen?template=KKjaoRj).

 ### Step 1: Include Orbit stylesheet

 To start using Orbit, include its CSS in your HTML file.
 You have two options: